by Matt Slick

 - "Then He said to Thomas, "Reach here your finger, and see My hands; and reach here your hand, and put it into My side; and be not unbelieving, but believing."
 (John 20:27).

-I would like to note here that if anyone denies the resurrection of Christ, his faith is in vain and he is not a true Christian.
+I would like to note here that if anyone denies the resurrection of Christ that his faith is in vain and he is not a true Christian.

 - 1 Cor.
 15:14, "and if Christ has not been raised, then our preaching is vain, your faith also is vain.
 Merely asserting that Jesus rose is not enough.
 If must be stated that Jesus rose physically, lest the very words of Christ be denied.